 The best authors of our time did not start out as master wordsmiths.
 They had to learn to master their art.
-In order to solve the problems of tomorrow, students will need to develop their mastery of computational thinking and programming.
+In order to solve the problems of tomorrow, pupils and students will need to develop their mastery of computational thinking and programming.

 Young people, now more than ever, are growing up surrounded by technological marvels that were the stuff of dreams not so long ago.
 Technology is designed to solve problems that make our lives easier.
 That could be in the form of more efficient communication, interactive or on demand entertainment and even helping our cities better cope with increasing demands.
 Technology can be used to solve problems and Computer Science is at the heart of how those problems get solved.